Theory of Operation

 SDSIO_CMD_PING

-The Command ID=5 SDSIO_CMD_PING verifies if the Server is active and reachable on the Host.
+The Command with ID = 5 (SDSIO_CMD_PING) verifies if the Server is active and reachable on the host.

 | WORD | WORD | WORD | WORD |